ryankirkland/bigfoot_sightings/README.md

 These maps utilized total sightings recorded.
 Where have the most recent sightings occurred?

 <img src='https://github.com/ryankirkland/bigfoot_sightings/blob/master/img/state_last_10.png'>

+#### Text preprocessing--functions and methods
+- Machine learning models need to have text converted into a format that they can use.
+- The steps we took to turn the text into machine-readable 'data' included stripping punctuation, tokenizing, lemmatization, and removing stopwords.
+- We then 'vectorized' each observation so that the models could compare them.

 #### Are there any patterns to what people said in their bigfoot sighting reports?